 N680 steel performs a little better than 420 steel, a common steel used to make many mass-marketed knives.
 It keeps an edge better than 420 as well as resists corrosion better.
 (See how mass marketed balisongs suck).

-In terms of corrosion resistance, N680 is high but not as high as titanium knives are ceramic knives who are almost impossible to rust.
+In terms of corrosion resistance, N680 is high but not as high as titanium knives or ceramic knives who are almost impossible to rust.
 If you are looking for a dive knife, check out titanium knives.
 They run about $50.

 How N680 Steel Resists Corrosion